What is a SIC?

 The SIC will help fund state and regional roads, primary and secondary schools, emergency services and justice, regional open space and biodiversity, health services and bus services.

-A family relax on the grass in Arncliffe Park, Arncliffe, NSW.
-Credit: NSW Department of Planning and Environment / Adam Hollingworth
+A family relax on the grass in Arncliffe Park, Arncliffe NSW.
+Credit: NSW Department of Planning, Housing and Infrastructure / Adam Hollingworth

 The SIC has helped fund state and regional roads, cycleways and footpaths, regional open space and schools.